ahmed-abd0/searchable/README.md

 ### Filtering Columns

-the default value for filtering columns will be the columns defined in property that has

-`#[SearchColumns]` attribute merged with column defined in the fillable array if you want to

-use different columns as default for filtering you can define property with `#[FilterColumns]`
+By default, the columns used for filtering will be those defined in the property with the `#[SearchColumns]` attribute, combined with the columns specified in the fillable array.
+If you wish to use different columns as the default for filtering, you can define a property with the `#[FilterColumns]` attribute.

-attribute

 ```php
 #[FilterColumns]